Sigurd Wallin: Biography

 Sigurd Wallin painted from models at Otte Skölds målarskola (Otte Sköld school of painting) in Stockholm.
-When Otte Sköld (1894-1958) returned to Sweden from Paris in 1929 he founded Otte Sköld school of painting together with Åke Pernby (1901-1981).
 In the 1940s Otte Sköld Studio, as it was known in a prospectus, was situated in Snickarbacken 7 in Stockholm.
 Otte Sköld, who was a Swedish artist, draftsman and printmaker, had a central place in Stockholm’s cultural life during the 1940s and 1950s.
 He pursued art education during much of his life.
 In Paris in the 1920s he ran together with Danish and Norvegian colleagues Académie Scandinave.
 The school was arranged as a pure art school after the classic pattern by teaching daytime and evening.
 The school functioned as a "nursery" for further study at the art academy and quickly gained a good reputation.
 Along with Isaac Grünewalds målarskola (Isaac Grünewald school of painting) it could offer the most significant basic education for its time.

 After Åke Pernby’s studies in Paris, in progress since 1923, he began as a caretaker or superintendent at the Académie Scandinave in Paris.
 There he became friend with Otte Sköld who ran the school of painting.
 The two friends planned to break up from Paris.
 They agreed that whoever first came back to Sweden would locate a suitable studio to start a school of painting.
 The year was 1929 and then the 27-year-old Åke Pernby was first home.
 It was the beginning of Otte Skölds målarskola (Otte Sköld school of painting).
 High over the ridge in an old mansion in the penthouse at Snickarbacken 7 in Stockholm he found just the "Parisian" environment he sought.
 Twenty years later, in 1949, the management was overtaken of Åke Pernby and the name was changed to the present, Pernbys målarskola (Pernby school of painting).
 When Otte Sköld became head of Nationalmuseum in 1949, Åke Pernby continued to run the school in his own name, during the years 1949-1976.
 Otte Sköld was also a professor at the Royal Swedish Academy of Arts in 1938-1942, and director of the department in 1941-1950.
 Otte Sköld was then curator of Nationalmuseum in 1950-1958.

 Sigurd Walllin was also a student of his father, David Wallin.
 He made several trips abroad for art studies, he visited Italy, France, the Netherlands, Germany, Switzerland, Denmark and Norway.